• Skip to primary navigation

 Probably not.
 Quick bread batters are generally thick!
 They're much thicker than cake batter, but not as thick as cookie dough.

 Help!
-My bread has been baking for an hour and the knife isn't coming out clean.
+My bread has been baking for over an hour and the knife isn't coming out clean.
 What gives?

 First, is it batter that's stuck to the knife, or something else like melted chocolate or brown sugar?
 Were really only concerned with batter when determining doneness of baked goods.
 Next, are you sure you measured everything properly?
 Measure liquids with liquid measuring cups, and dry ingredients with dry cups, leveling off the tops.
 Even small errors can mess with your baking.
 If it is in fact batter and you've done everything right, you might just need to give it more time.
 Oven temperatures aren't exact and different baking containers transfer heat differently.
 Keep baking and recheck the bread every five minutes or so.